Category: Waterbodies & Other Wetlands

 Location: Located in the northeastern portion of the HMD in Carlstadt, Bergen County.
-Runs from the Empire Tract underneath the New Jersey Turnpike – Western Spur to the southwest of Marsh Resources Meadowlands Mitigation Bank, down to the Hackensack River.
+Moonachie Creek runs from Commerce Blvd., through the Empire Tract, underneath the New Jersey Turnpike – Western Spur and through the MRI3 Wetland Mitigation Bank, down to the Hackensack River.

 Current Land Use: Open Water